Simon Rich

 Simon Rich (born June 5, 1984) is an American humorist, novelist, and screenwriter.
 He has published two novels and six collections of humor pieces, several of which appeared in The New Yorker.
 His novels and short stories have been translated into more than a dozen languages.

 Rich was one of the youngest writers ever hired on Saturday Night Live, and served as a staff writer for Pixar.
 On January 14, 2015, Man Seeking Woman, a television comedy series created by Rich (and based on his short story collection The Last Girlfriend on Earth), premiered on the cable channel FXX.

 Early life and education

 Rich was born and raised in New York City.
-His family is Jewish but they were not religious when he was growing up.
+His family is Jewish.
 His father is columnist Frank Rich; his mother, Gail Winston, is also a writer.
 His older brother is novelist Nathaniel Rich.
 His step-mother, Alex Witchel, is a reporter for The New York Times.

 Rich attended the Town School and the Dalton School.
 After graduating, he enrolled at Harvard University, where he became president of the Harvard Lampoon.
 He was classmates with Facebook founder Mark Zuckerberg.